-Sativex is a cannabis-derived medicine which is indicated in the treatment of spasticity caused by multiple sclerosis (MS).
-It contains the cannabinoids ∆-9-tetrahydrocannabinol (THC) and cannabidiol (CBD) and may be of benefit to patients who live in regions where marijuana is not yet legal or available.
+Sativex is an FDA-approved cannabis-derived medicine which is used in the treatment of spasticity caused by multiple sclerosis (MS).
+It contains the cannabinoids ∆-9-tetrahydrocannabinol (THC) and cannabidiol (CBD).
+Sativex is potentially beneficial for patients who live in regions where marijuana is not yet legal or available.

 Let’s take a closer look at cannabis-derived Sativex and how it works.

-Sativex is a medicine developed by GW Pharmaceuticals, a company with a penchant for cannabis-based medicines (they also developed Epidiolex, a CBD product designed to treat seizures due to rare childhood epilepsies such as Lennox-Gastaut syndrome and Dravet syndrome).
+Sativex is a medicine developed by a British group called GW Pharmaceuticals.
+It is a company with a penchant for cannabis-based drugs.
+It also developed Epidiolex, a CBD product designed to treat seizures due to rare childhood epilepsies such as Lennox-Gastaut syndrome and Dravet syndrome.

-When using Sativex for the first time, the dose is gradually increased over the course of two weeks.
-One spray is used on Day 1, and by Day 14 the dosage can be increased to a maximum of 12 sprays each day, although patients are advised to use the minimum dosage required to obtain relief.
-A minimum of 15 minutes should be left between sprays.
+When using Sativex for the first time, the dose is gradually increased over two weeks.
+One spray is used on day 1.
+By day 14, patients can increase the dosage to a maximum of 12 sprays each day.
+However, users are advised to use the minimum dosage required to obtain relief.
+Leave a minimum of 15 minutes between sprays.

 Each 100µL spray contains 2.7mg THC and 2.5mg CBD, almost a 1:1 ratio of these two cannabinoids.

 Sativex Cautions and Contraindications

 The manufacturers advise that the following groups of patients use Sativex with caution:

 - Pregnant women

 - Those suffering from epilepsy or seizure disorders